 To ensure full transparency in their work, the coordination team adopted the text of a Memorandum on Cooperation with the NGOs, which has been signed by representatives from non-governmental organizations active in Montenegro.
-These include the Association of Young Journalists, the Alfa Center, the Center for Democratic Transition, the Euro-Atlantic Club, the Nansen Dialogue Center, the Youth Movement for Euro-Atlantic Integration, the Media Institute, the Center for Euro-Atlantic Integrations, and the Spona (Connection) from Berane, which coordinates the work of fortytwo smaller NGOs from municipalities from the northern part of Montenegro (primarily from Plav, Andrijevica, Rožaje, and Berane).
+These include the Association of Young Journalists, the Alfa Center, the Center for Democratic Transition, the Euro-Atlantic Club, the Nansen Dialogue Center, the Youth Movement for Euro-Atlantic Integrations, and the Spona (Connection) from Berane, which coordinates the work of forty-two smaller NGOs from municipalities from the northern part of Montenegro (primarily from Play, Andrijevica, Rožaje, and Berane).